“Be kind to me this Christmas…from a little person’s point of view:

-Traveling during Christmatimes is stressful for all of us.
+Traveling during Christmastime is stressful for all of us.
 When possible, be flexible about when we travel and check the traffic before we leave.

 And when all else fails, wrap your arms around me and hold me so I feel the strength of your love.”

-This story was submitted to Love What Matters by Esther Sowerby.
+This story was submitted to Love What Matters by Esther Sowerby, and augmented by Sophia San Filippo.
 You can follow her journey on Facebook.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.